This page describes the color solid, and gives information about a number of formal color description systems.

 – 11.4, the last number, is the chroma or saturation from 0 at the axis to around 18 at the surface.

-Munsell is active in industrial color applications, as described at their Solutions page.
+Munsell is active in industrial color applications, as described at their website.
 Munsell also publishes different books of standard colors, and sells a variety of color management hardware and software.

 The editions are identified by the boxes used to enclose the fans: